 If transferring from another Paul Mitchell School, all transfer hours will be accepted based on state board rules.

 Cosmetology students transferring from a non-Paul Mitchell School.

-A maximum of 250 hours will be accepted by the school.

-1. The determination of how many transfer hours the school accepts is based on a written test and state board rules.
-The written exam must be passed with a minimum of 70% score.
+A maximum of 250 hours will be accepted.
+The determination of how many transfer hours the school accepts is based on a written test and state board rules.